albumsfromkyle/albumsfromkyle.github.io/README.md

 ## Repository structure
 The repository structure is pretty self-explanatory, but here is a quick rundown:
-* `css/` contains the website styling and fonts.
+* `css/` contains the website styling and fonts
-* `csv/` contains all the CSVs of my year-end album/song lists.
+* `csv/` contains all the CSVs of my year-end album/song lists
-    - My lists of favorite albums for a given year are denoted as `<year>.csv`.
+    - My lists of favorite albums for a given year are denoted as `<year>.csv`
-    - My lists of favorite songs are a given year are denoted as `<year>_songs.csv`.
+    - My lists of favorite songs are a given year are denoted as `<year>_songs.csv`
-* `images/` contains all the images used on the website, as well as copies of album art (to maybe be used later)
+* `images/` contains all the images used on the website, including icons and album art
-* `js/` contains the JavaScript backend of the website.
+* `js/` contains the JavaScript backend of the website
-* `scripts/` contains python scripts which are used only to aid in my organization of albums/songs data (and as such are not used by the website).
+* `scripts/` contains python scripts which are used by me to aid in the organization of all my albums/songs data (none of these are used by the website)
-* The actual HTML files for the website are located in the root directory.
+* The actual HTML files for the website are located in the root directory
-    - `index.html` is the main homepage containing the album/song lists.
+    - `index.html` is the main homepage containing the album/song lists
-    - `base_index.html` is the main homepage without any of the lists in it.
+    - `base_index.html` is the main homepage without any of the lists in it (and is not used in the website)
-    - `site-info.html` contains information about the website and its purpose.
+    - `site-info.html` contains information about the website and its purpose
-    - `resources.html` contains links to my Spotify playlists and websites I use to help me find music.
+    - `resources.html` contains links to my Spotify playlists and websites I use to help me find music

 The only noteworthy design decision I will mention is that rather than have an individual HTML page for each year or each list, I instead have a single "homepage" (`index.html`) which loads in data from a CSV file into an HTML table.
 So, that same page is able of displaying every list from every year as long as there is a CSV able to be loaded in.
-This is the only page that uses JavaScript, as the other pages (`site-info.html` and `resources.html` are purely text based).
+This is the only page that uses JavaScript, as the other pages (`site-info.html` and `resources.html`) are purely text based.

+For the image grid (the display which shows the album arts), things work a bit differently.
+Dynamically loading hundreds of images was (shockingly) not great for performance.
+To get around this, I have a script that can generate the HTML code containing all the list data for each year.
+I then use `base_index.html` as the base file and paste all the HTML code into it to acheive the final webpage as seen in `index.html`.
+It's jank, makes the file thousands of lines longer than it needs to be, and I'm sure a better solution exists, but it works.